sanzashi987/nino-work-mono/README.md

     $ export PATH="$PATH:$(go env GOPATH)/bin"
     ```

-And you should be able to use following command to generate pb.go & micor.pb.go
+And you should be able to use following command to generate pb.go & micro.pb.go
 ```
 protoc --micro_out=. --go_out=. proto/**/*.proto
 ```